Skip to main content

 At Michigan College Access Network, we honor those who have gone above and beyond for postsecondary attainment through our College Access Impact Awards.
 These awards shine a light on the individuals, organizations, and collaborations that have exceeded expectations to make a positive impact on increasing college readiness, participation, and completion in Michigan.

-THE CHIEF MATE AWARD
+THE ENDURANCE AWARD

 Providing Comprehensive Programming